Home of the First-Ever Zabihah Halal & Glatt Kosher Interfaith Meat

 What the Falafel!

-We also offer vegan and vegetarian meals at our community dinners (and online products) because we want everyone to take a seat at our table.
+Beyond Interfaith Meat, we also offer vegan and vegetarian products because we want everyone to take a seat at our table.
 All are welcome.

 Fostering A Community